-The College has a security plan which identifies the general approach to security matters.
+The College has an Emergency Plan.
 The plan includes procedures in the event of an emergency e.g. bomb alert, summoning ambulances etc. It is available for inspection in the Domestic Bursar's office.
 The College undertakes to ensure that student rooms and buildings are secure against intrusion, by ensuring that student room doors are lockable and that main entrance doors are lockable where a risk assessment indicates that this is appropriate.
 As an aid to security the College has installed high quality ASSA locks on most doors to bedrooms, there is Salto controlled access on the remainder and Salto fob access to the main entrance doors.
-Whilst the College does not actively monitor individuals use of Salto fob system (which records entrance to doors it is used on) it may use these records as evidence if required.
-Salto fobs are allocated to each student on their arrival and should be retained by the student throughout their time at Brasenose, returning them to the Lodge when leaving College for the final time.
-Charges will be made for lost fobs or those not returned on departure.
-The College will endeavour to fit window locks to all ground and first floor windows.
+Whilst the College does not actively monitor individuals' use of Salto fob system (which records entrance to doors it is used on) it may use these records as evidence if required.
+Salto fobs are allocated to each student on their arrival and should be retained by the student throughout their time at Brasenose, returning them to the Lodge only when leaving College for the final time.
+Charges will be made for lost keys and/or fobs or those not returned on departure.
+This may be the rental income lost due to failure to return keys and/or fobs.
+The College will endeavour to fit window locks to all ground floor windows.
 Windows may also be fitted with stops to prevent over-opening where appropriate.